huaminghuangtw/Evergreen-Notes/Permanent-Notes/embrace-the-beauty-of-enoughness.md

 > _“Never let the quest for more distract you from the beauty of enough.” — Sahil Bloom_

 > _“Contentment is natural wealth, luxury is artificial poverty.” ― Socrates_

+> _“Those who are not satisfied with a little, are satisfied with nothing.” — Epicurus_

 ---